Skip to main content

 Records may be reviewed by the district.

-Parents must maintain: attendance records (days/hours log), copies of all four quarterly reports, annual assessment results, copies of the IHIP and LOI with proof of delivery each year, and student work samples (recommended but not strictly required to submit, except as part of alternative evaluation).
-Records must be available for review by the superintendent upon request.
+Practical tip: Retain attendance records (days/hours log), copies of all four quarterly reports, annual assessment results, copies of the IHIP and LOI with proof of delivery, and student work samples.
+Records must be available for superintendent review upon request.

 8 NYCRR 100.10(f) (quarterly report content including hours and grades); 8 NYCRR 100.10(h) (superintendent review of records)